Written by: Janice Francisco, Founder & Principal Consultant, BridgePoint Effect

-The question of how to bring innovation to a company is certainly something I've spent a lot of time researching over the past 15 years.
+The question of how to bring innovation to a company is certainly something I've spent a lot of time helping leaders and their teams do over the past 15 years.

 A definition of innovation.

-Yes, you can assume what innovation is, and you can pull a definition off the Internet.
-What many people don't realize is that innovation is contextual.
+While you, like many others, might be tempted to assume you know what innovation is, and you can "google" a definition, what many people don't realize is that innovation is contextual.